 This quickstart shows how the datasource feature pack provided by WildFly simplifies the deployment of a WildFly Jakarta EE backend on OpenShift to connect to an external database and exposes an HTTP API.

-The use of a Server Provisioned deployment makes it seamless to move from a local deployment for development to a deployment on OpenShift.
+The use of a Server Provisioned deployment makes it seamless to move from a local deployment for development to a deployment on cloud platforms such as OpenShift and Kubernetes.